How To Eliminate Common Toxic Household Items

 Pizza Boxes

-Say it ain’t so.
-PFOA, used to make Teflon is linked to a host of cancers and thyroid disease (now known as PFAS’s) is added to thousands of food packaging products including, yes, pizza boxes.
-This chemical is popular because it helps with non-stick and grease proof surfaces.
+Pizza boxes contain synthetic chemicals called PFOAs.
+PFOA, used to make Teflon is linked to a host of cancers and thyroid disease.
+PFOAs (now known as PFAS) are added to thousands of food packaging products including pizza boxes.
+This chemical is popular because it helps with non-stick and grease-proof surfaces.

-What can you do?
-Ask for your take-out pizza in foil and avoid any grease resistant products.
+Ask for your take-out pizza in foil and avoid any grease-resistant products.
 Or you can also make pizza at home as well.
 Delicious and safe.

 Microwave Popcorn